 The development of the times encourages transformation in education where everyone needs to have skills, and every learning process needs to develop 21st-century skills [1], [2].
-In this era, CT skills are the primary skills that need to be enhanced [3], [4].
+In this era, critical thinking (CT) skills are the primary skills that need to be enhanced [3], [4].
 As one of the fundamental 21-st century skills, CT skills are needed in life and also to be trained for every student [5]-[7], included undergraduate students.
 That is because critical thinking has a role in all aspects of life, moral development, social, mental, cognitive, and science [8].

-In everyday life, critical thinking skills are critical because they are used for decision making, forming opinions or arguing, and inferring something that can be accepted as truth [4].
-Critical thinking entails more than just information acquisition; it can also include active learning, problem-solving, decision making and contains elements of reflective thinking, ar 23 sis, deduction, and induction [9]-[12].
-However, some facts from all ov(3) the world, not least in Indonesia, showed that students' critical thinking skills are still at a low level [13]-[16].
-To improve students' critical thinking skills, they need to practice continuously [4] through giving critical questions or solving 2 nextual problems [17], [18].
+Critical thinking skills are critical because they are used for decision making, forming opinions or arguing, and inferring something that can be accepted as truth [4].
+Critical thinking entails more than just information acquisition; it can also include active learning, problem-solving, decision making and contains elements of reflective thinking, analysis, deduction, and induction [9]-[12].
+However, some facts from all over the world, not least in Indonesia, showed that students' critical thinking skills are still at a low level [13]-[16].
+To improve students' critical thinking skills, they need to practice continuously [4] through giving critical questions or solving contextual problems [17], [18].
 As a direct consequence, students who have critical thinking skills are assumed to be better equipped for a future packed with demands and problems.

 Critical thinking can be defined as a person's thought process in processing, analyzing, and evaluating information to solve problems and create new ideas [19].
 Another view explains that critical thinking aims are reasoned and directed to solve problems, make decisions, formulate conclusions, and identify problems [20].
+The essence of critical thinking is part of cognitive skills, including interpretation, analysis, inference, evaluation, explanation, and self-regulation [21].